cambrad3/cambrad3.github.io/index.md

 The selected features were used by different models. we performed linear regression on the selected features.

-Kevin's stuff:
-We did regression analysis and picked the features with statistically significant p-values at an alpha level of .05.
-->show p.value stuff

-The selected features were used by various models.
-Performing linear regression on the selected features resulted in ...
-->

-performing X model on the selected features resulted in...
-->

-results of regression ridge, lasso->

 ###### Model Training with LDA components
 In another approach, we trained various models with the LDA components.
 In this approach, we used LDA on rookie features of all non-rookie players.
 Then, we used these 2 LDA components and cross validated different models, using k-fold cross validation on non-rookie players and their corresponding career winshares.

 <img src="https://www.dropbox.com/s/9am5ikrhp566jrf/finalLDA.PNG?raw=1">

 #### Evaluation of approach
-Nazanin, Kevin, Kalyan

 The RMSE, R-squared and Mean Absolute Error values were used to compare the performance of different models.